 Before you get started, install the latest version of Visual Studio and create an UWP app project.
-For more info, see Develop Windows Store apps using Visual Studio.
+To build a UWP app with a custom capability, you'll need Windows SDK version 10.0.15063 (Windows 10 Creators Update) or later.
+For more help getting configured, see Develop UWP apps using Visual Studio.

-A developer account on the Windows Store is required.
-Hardware partners will need a Windows Store account that is different from their Hardware partner account.
+A developer account on the Microsoft Store is required.
+Hardware partners will need a Microsoft Store account that is different from their Hardware partner account.
 You'll need the publisher name when you author the app manifest and the device metadata in later steps.
 You can also reserve a name for your app once you've created a store profile.

 Choosing a programming language for the app

 If your app will communicate with an NT service, then you need to use the RPC APIs.
 Because RPC APIs are Win32 APIs that are not available in WinRT, you need to either use C++, or wrap the RPC calls using .NET interop (PInvoke).
 For more info, see Calling Native Functions from Managed Code.

 Contact the custom capability owner

 Now you're ready to request access to a custom capability from a capability owner.
 You'll need to gather the following info: